TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 ### Effects and Dependencies

-From the previous example, hopefully the reader has gained a basic understanding of why we use sea of node IR.
-But we have not talked about how (in a high level) we schedule nodes of a scope.
-We briefly mentioned "dependencies" above.
+From the previous example, hopefully the reader has gained a basic understanding of why we use sea-of-nodes IR.
+We briefly mentioned that the nodes are scheduled into blocks using dependencies.
 What are "dependencies"?

 There are 2 kinds of dependencies that we care about in LMS IR:
 1. the data dependency and
 2. the control dependencies.

 The data dependency is easier to capture.
-If a node uses an `Exp`, then the node depends on that `Exp`, and the node that generates that `Exp`.
-The data dependency is also captured explicitly by the graph.
-For instance, in code:
+If a node uses an `Exp`, then the node depends on that `Exp` and the node that generates that `Exp`.
+Data dependency is captured explicitly by our definition of `Node`.
+If the `rhs` of a node A contains a node B, then A is data dependent on B. For instance, in the following code snippet:

 ``` scala
 val x1 = 10 + x0
 val x2 = x1 + 100
 ```
-Node `x2` depends on node `x1` because it uses `x1` for computation.
-Since each block has `in: List[Sym]` and `res: Exp`, then we know that if `res` depends on node A, A must be scheduled in or before the block.
-In addition, if node A depends on the `in: List[Sym]`, then it must be scheduled in the block (if it is needed by the block).
+Node `x2` is data dependent on node `x1` because it uses `x1` for computation.

+Data dependency also happens between nodes and blocks.
+Since each block has inputs `in: List[Sym]` and result `res: Exp`, we know that if `res` depends on node A, A must be scheduled inside or before the block.
+In addition, if node A depends on the inputs, it must be scheduled inside the block (if it is needed by the block).
 For example:

 ``` scala
 val x1 = 10 + x0
 val x2 = x1 + x3
 Block([x3], x2, _, _)
 ```
-means that the block needs to return `x2` as the result, thus node `x2` and node `x1` must be scheduled in or before the block.
+means that the block returns `x2` as the result, thus node `x2` and node `x1` must be scheduled in or before the block.
 Also, since node `x2` is data dependent on `x3`, which is an input symbol of the block, `x2` must be scheduled in the block.
 So we have 2 possible schedules for this block: